 If your meatloaf does happen to produce too much juice, well I just pour it off.
 I prefer my pork and ground chicken meatloaf to be tender, but not wet.

 If you do like crust around your meatloaf you might try baking it in muffin cups.
 Individual portions this way and if the meat juice doesn’t collect you will have nice browned edges.

 The rest is up to you.
 Veggies and seasonings can be catered to your tastes.
 Should you use cooked veggies or raw?

 Frankly, cooking them is one more step, so I am not known to saute the veg!
 But using butter definitely would give more flavor, so this is your choice.

 The one thing I almost always do is add Lipton’s onion soup mix.
 Why?
 Well, that was the one constant in Mom’s meatloaf and I like the taste.
 It seems to give the meat a little extra umami.

 It’s also hard to go without ketchup in a meatloaf, so I always rely on Heinz.

-The seasoning of choice in this meatloaf?
+The seasoning of choice in this pork and ground chicken meatloaf?
 Rosemary.
 Superb, I must say!
 Lots of onion flavor and a glaze of brown sugar and mustard.
 Totally yummy!